xbeat/Machine-Learning/README.md

 Introduction to Kernel Density Estimation

 Kernel Density Estimation (KDE) is a non-parametric method for estimating the probability density function of a random variable based on a finite data sample.
 It's a powerful technique used in data analysis and visualization to smooth out the data and reveal underlying patterns.

+## Regression Decision Tree in Python

+Introduction to Regression Decision Trees

+Regression Decision Trees are a powerful machine learning technique used for predicting continuous numerical values.
+They combine the simplicity of decision trees with the ability to handle regression tasks, making them versatile for various real-world applications.

 ## Pros and Cons of Gradient Boosting in Python